j4ckofalltrades/j4ckofalltrades/content/about.md

 currently based in :australia:.

-The majority of my work experience has been writing code for web and mobile apps in a variety of programming languages and frameworks but I've also worked on DevOps-related stuff like setting up server environments and CI/CD pipelines.
+The majority of my work experience has been writing code for web and mobile apps in a variety of programming languages and frameworks, but I've also worked on DevOps-related stuff like setting up server environments and CI/CD pipelines.

 When I'm not writing code -- I'm either playing DotA or gaming on the Switch,